Global Learning

 As the splendor of autumn unfolds and preparations are made to celebrate Thanksgiving in the U.S., educators have a unique chance to deliver timely and historically relevant lessons around this holiday and in celebration of Native American Heritage Month.

-In doing so, classrooms become spaces where students explore the diverse cultures, traditions, and histories of indigenous peoples, moving beyond a singular narrative and embracing a more historically accurate Thanksgiving story.
+In doing so, classrooms become spaces where students explore the various cultures, traditions, and histories of indigenous peoples, moving beyond a singular narrative and embracing a more historically accurate Thanksgiving story.
 We’ll provide practical ways to infuse authenticity into Thanksgiving lessons and beyond, helping you share the voices and experiences of Native Americans in your classroom.

 Learn about the first Thanksgiving